eiejay/Linux_1-5/README.md

-This is a summary of the most basic easy to follow linux commands.
+This is a summary of the most basic easy-to-follow linux commands.